lily0x1f/ml-vision-notes-projects/theory-notes/ml_basics.md

 Precision improves as false positives decrease, while recall improves when false negatives decrease. -> conflictingg

 <img width="762" height="462" alt="image" src="https://github.com/user-attachments/assets/77330652-60f4-48e9-8a44-44bab7d46b3a" />

+### Classification ROC and AUC

+A REciever Operator Characteristic curve constructed by true positive rate(sensitivity) against false positive rate (1-specificity).
+Curves closer to top left corner->better performance

+AUC is basically area under the curve.
+Represents the probability that the model, if given a randomly chosen positive and negative example, will rank the positive higher than the negative.

+ADVANCED
+Precision-recall curve

+(x,y) - (precision, recall)

+If false positive are highly costly, choose a threshold giving a lower FPR.

+### Prediction Bias

+calculating prediction bias is a quick check that can flag early on.
+Prdeiction bias can be caused by
+  Noise in data, including biased sampling Oversimplification
+  Bugs in training pipeline
+  Model being insufficient